bptlab/TracEX/README.md

 Note: Depending on your system configuration, you may need to run this command with sudo privileges.
 1. **Run the Docker Container**: After the image is successfully loaded, run the following command to start the TracEX container: `sudo docker run -p 8000:8000 tracex`\
 This command will start the container and map port 8000 from the container to port 8000 on your local machine.
 Again, you may need to use sudo depending on your system setup.
 1. **Access TracEX**: Open a web browser and navigate to http://localhost:8000/.
-This will bring you to the TracEX application, where you can start extracting patient journeys.
+This will bring you to the TracEX application, where you can enter your OpenAI Key and start extracting event logs.

 ## Local Setup for Development